laravel/jetstream/UPGRADE.md

 #### Publish Views

-Before upgrading, you should publish all of Jetstream's views using the `vendor:publish` Artisan command.
+**Before upgrading**, you should publish all of Jetstream's views using the `vendor:publish` Artisan command.
 You may skip this step if you have already published Jetstream's views:

     php artisan vendor:publish --tag=jetstream-views